Our 2022 Awards are here!

 This 5-part instructional video series that provides an introductory exploration of Natural Curiosity’s four-branch environmental inquiry framework, deepened by Indigenous perspectives.

-December's edition of Making the Shift is out now!
-This month, Natural Curiosity is taking a look back on the past year.
+May's edition of Making the Shift is out now!
+This month, Natural Curiosity highlights an inspiring educators to celebrate our annual awards.
 The newsletter also showcases some resources and events to help you get outdoors and engage in Environmental Education and Indigenous perspectives this month and beyond.